pbeens/LinkHub/README.md

 ## Quick Start

-To get started quickly, simply **download the HTML file** (`my-homepage.html`) from the [GitHub repository](https://github.com/pbeens/LinkHub).
-This is all you need to run LinkHub locally and start customizing buttons right away.
+To get started quickly, simply **click the link to `my-homepage.html` in the GitHub repository** ([GitHub repository](https://github.com/pbeens/LinkHub)).

+1. Click on `my-homepage.html` in the list of files.
+2. Click the **Download Raw File** icon in the top-right corner of the File Preview window.

+That's it!
+The file will be saved locally to your computer.
+You can now open the `my-homepage.html` file directly in your browser and start adding, editing, and organizing your buttons.

 ### Setting as Your Browser Homepage